 Ask them if there’s a specific dress code or style they would like you to follow.
 Always align with their vision, no matter your own preferences, as you will be a prominent figure in their photos.

-2. Understand the Theme
+2. Understand the Dress Code

-When speaking with the couple, take the time to understand the theme and overall aesthetic of the wedding.
-The theme can significantly influence your attire.
 For example, a formal, black-tie event requires a different outfit than a laid-back beach ceremony.
-Knowing whether the wedding is modern, rustic, bohemian, or traditional will help you select something that complements the event’s vibe.
+Knowing whether the wedding is modern, rustic, bohemian, or traditional will help you select something that complements the vibe — and more importantly, does not clash with it.

 3. Consider the Season